ibm-cloud-docs/solution-tutorials/deployable-architecture-trusted-profile.hidden.md

-## Create services
+## Create a deployable architecture
-{: #deployable-architecture-trusted-profile-setup}
+{: #deployable-architecture-trusted-profile-create-da}
 {: step}

-In this section, you will create the services required to ...

-## Solution Specific Section
+create a DA from an existing solution or app template
+- what is needed (prereqs) to create the DA
+- what are the steps
+- walk through them

+## Add deployable architecture to private catalog
-{: #deployable-architecture-trusted-profile_one}
+{: #deployable-architecture-trusted-profile-add-da-catalog}
 {: step}

-Introductory statement that overviews the section

-## Another Solution Specific Section
+add the DA to a private catalog
+- walk through the steps
+- compliance and security aspects

+## Deploy from catalog
-{: #deployable-architecture-trusted-profile_two}
+{: #deployable-architecture-trusted-profile-deploy-da}
 {: step}

-Introductory statement that overviews the section
+deploy the DA from the private catalog
+- create the trusted profile
+- set up the privileges, what are the best practices
+- deploy

+## Manage resources
+{: #deployable-architecture-trusted-profile-manage-resources}
+{: step}

+- What resources are created for all the steps above?
+- When and how can they be deleted?

 ## Remove resources